awakcon1234/BoatRacing/README.md

 ## Updates & Metrics
-- Update checks: Modrinth project; a single console WARN shortly after startup if outdated (respecting `updates.console-warn`) and in‑game admin notices (if enabled)
+- Update checks: Modrinth project.
+A console WARN is printed on first detection (startup or when a new version appears during runtime) and an hourly reminder at 00:00, 01:00, … while outdated (respects `updates.console-warn`).
+Admin join shows an in‑game chat notice (if enabled) and does not print to console.
-- Silent periodic check every 5 minutes while the server is running
+- Background: checks every 5 minutes; if a new version is detected mid‑run, the console WARN prints immediately (once per version).
 - bStats: enabled by default; opt‑out via the global bStats config (plugin id hardcoded)

 ## Storage